10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 The tower is known for its lift lines, both up and down.
 To some extent it makes sense to endure the long queues to take the lift up, but going down, I don't think it's worth it.

-And for a look to remember, I recommend strolling along the Seine River to the Place du Trocadéro and looking back for great views of the symbol of Paris.
+And for a look to remember, I recommend strolling along the Seine River to the Place du Trocadéro and looking back to enjoy the excellent views of the symbol of Paris.

 9. Go twice so you can see it both in daylight and at night